M

 The breed’s most marked health issue is juvenile cardiomyopathy.

-The Manchester terrier community’s most prominent health threat is juvenile cardiomyopathy, a fatal disease that affects heart muscles.
+One of the most serious health issues in the breed is juvenile cardiomyopathy, though conditions like von Willebrand’s disease and patellar luxation are also concerns.
 In recent years, Manchester terrier breeders have been working diligently with vets to develop a genetic test for the condition.

 Additionally, Manchesters have greyhound ancestry.
 As such, surgeons should be careful administering anesthesia.
 The breed also may suffer from poor eyesight and patellar luxation, aka “loose knees.”
 Thyroid problems may also present themselves.